-While the alternatives can be pricey, it may be possible to recuperate the installations costs via the Welsh Government's Broadband Support Scheme.
+While the alternatives can be pricey, it may be possible to recuperate the installations costs via the Welsh Government's Acess Broadband Cymru scheme.

 There is no doubt that poor broadband provision is damaging the economy of Wales and preventing investment in rural areas.
 Historically, the availability of broadband has been consistently lower in Wales than the rest of the UK.
 Although that gap has narrowed in recent years, latest figures show the difference between Wales and the UK has widened again.

 In a report published in September 2012, the Welsh Affairs Committee (which I chair) found the existence of broadband "notspots and slowspots" in rural Wales has hindered the operations of existing businesses and deterred new businesses from choosing to locate here to the cost of the local economy.

 Furthermore, the committee wants the Welsh and UK governments to work together and "use all means available" to improve internet connectivity speeds.

 Access to fast internet connection is essential to businesses and the economy in Wales and it is hard to believe there are still some areas of the country with no connection at all.
 Quite simply, it is impossible to see how businesses or the economy can develop in these areas.

 The roll-out of higher profile superfast broadband must not detract from the highest priority, namely that everyone has a good, useable connection.